alanmts-am/brazil-api/README.md

 ## How to Run

 The project uses Poetry to manage all dependencies.
-It should be installed depending on the machine.

-Ubuntu/Debian
+Use pip or other manager to download.

 ```Shell
 pip install poetry